johnkerl/miller/docs6/src/reference-dsl-higher-order-functions.md

 The [`sort`](reference-dsl-builtin-functions.md#sort) function takes a map or array as its first argument, and it can take a function as second argument.
-Unlike the other higher-order functions, the second argument can be omitted when a natual ordering is desired -- ordered by array element for arrays, or by key for maps.
+Unlike the other higher-order functions, the second argument can be omitted when the natural ordering is desired -- ordered by array element for arrays, or by key for maps.

 As a second option, character flags such as `r` for reverse or `c` for